-To file an amended Wisconsin return, put a check mark in the space next to item D1 on the front of the return, complete the return, and include an explanation of any changes made.
+To file an amended Wisconsin return, put a check mark in the space next to item A1 on the front of the return, complete the return, and include an explanation of any changes made.
 Show computations in detail, including any applicable supplemental forms or schedules.
 Also show how you figured your refund or additional amount owed.
+Do not attach a copy of the original return.
 For tax-option (S) corporations, if the change affects amounts reportable by your shareholders, you must file amended Schedules 5K-1 and provide a copy of the amended Schedule 5K-1 to each of your shareholders.